First Unitarian offers numerous small group opportunities

-- Young Adult Game Night, Friday, Feb.
-10, 7-8:30 pm in the Senior High Room.
-Come hang out with other young adults as we play Apples to Apples and chow down!
+Thursday, Nov 2, 7-8:30 pm, Skyline Room.
+Come hang out with other young adults as we play a board game and chow down!
 Pizza and soft drinks will be provided.
 Feel free to bring snacks or desserts to share!

-Men’s Support Groups
+- Men’s Support Groups

-Dementia Caregivers Support Group
+- Dementia Caregivers Support Group

-Third Tuesdays (February 21), 10:30-11:30 am, Senior High Room
+Third Tuesdays, 10:30-11:30 am, Senior High Room

 - Women’s Awareness Group